Rohanksingh18/ecom_site_automation/README.md

 ## Description:
 Automated tests using Python & Pytest framework to test the Demo Ecom Site.
 The site under test is created using WordPress, Woocommerce, and the StoreFront theme.
-Example site to run this test:http://localhost:8888/EcomSite
+Example: These tests are running on http://localhost:8888/EcomSite

 ## Prerequisites to run the tests: